Intermodulation of optical frequency combs in a multimode optomechanical system: Introduction

-Previously, the optical control of mechanical signals has primarily been demonstrated in optomechanical systems through the phenomenon of \textit{self-pulsing}, involving collective dynamics between free carriers and temperature in an optical cavity \cite{navarro2015self}.
-Such dynamics can produce non-linear phenomena, such as chaos \cite{navarro2017nonlinear}, injection-locking \cite{GArregui2021}, or frequency combs \cite{Allain2021}, but remain limited in frequency due to the relatively low thermalization rates encountered in these systems, which are typically on the order of a few tens of MHz.
+Phonons exist over an extremely broad frequency range from the Hz to THz regime.
+The control of phonons is difficult, especially at higher frequencies, despite the implications that such control would enable.
+For example, in the GHz regime, this could enable phonon signal processing, nano-acoustic devices, or hybrid quantum systems such as superconducting qubits \cite{VanLaer2015,Kittlaus2021,Krantz2019}.
+Recent advances in the realization of high-frequency nano-acoustic devices have further motivated the extension of concepts from electronics and photonics to the realm of phononics \cite{fang2016optical, MercierDeLepinay2020, Volz2016, Ma2019, Zhang2018, Ng2022}.
+In this context, cavity optomechanics provides a route towards the manipulation and control of phononic states via radiation-pressure forces \cite{Aspelmeyer2014, sanavio2020nonreciprocal, Barzanjeh2022}.
+Increasingly complex functionalities have been demonstrated in multimode optomechanical systems, where multiple optical and mechanical degrees of freedom interact \cite{xu2016topological, ruesink2018optical,xu2019nonreciprocal,Pelka2021}.
+Previously, several singular nonlinear phenomena have arisen from \textit{self-pulsing}, involving collective dynamics between free carriers and temperature in an optical cavity \cite{navarro2015self}.
+Such dynamics can produce rich dynamics, such as chaos \cite{navarro2017nonlinear}, injection-locking \cite{GArregui2021}, or frequency combs \cite{Allain2021}, but remain limited in frequency due to the relatively low thermalization rates encountered in these systems, which are typically on the order of a few tens of MHz.
 Here, we report an unexplored optomechanical dynamical regime that stems from the simultaneous self-sustained optomechanical oscillation of two mechanical modes that are far apart in frequency, where each mode independently interacts with a single optical mode.
-This mechanical-optical-mechanical (MOM) configuration is experimentally realized in a 2D membrane phononic crystal cavity-waveguide sustaining both a 7 GHz phononic waveguide mode and a 265 MHz in-plane mechanical breathing mode of the full structure.
+This mechanical-optical-mechanical (MOM) configuration is experimentally realized in a 2D membrane phononic crystal cavit y-waveguide sustaining both a 7 GHz phononic waveguide mode and a 265 MHz in-plane mechanical breathing mode of the full structure.
 Although thermal nonlinearities also exist in this optomechanical waveguide structure, the dynamics of the system is dictated purely by optomechanical interactions, which we confirm theoretically using a multimode optomechanical model.
 Consequently, the dynamics is set by mechanical properties of the structure that can be engineered over much shorter timescales than that of thermal effects.
-The multimodal interaction observed in this system leads to the formation of a mechanical frequency comb in the GHz regime, with implications for atomic force and mass sensing \cite{Allain2021,Allain2020,Sansa2020,Yu2016}.
+The multimodal interaction observed in this system leads to the formation and intermodulation of optical frequency combs in the GHz domain, with implications for atomic force and mass sensing \cite{Allain2021,Allain2020,Sansa2020,Yu2016}.